Directors

 Gwilym Wren

 Gwil worked for the Nature Conservancy Council, English Nature and Natural England for almost 30 years before leaving in April 2014.
-He undertook a variety of roles including Land Agent, Publicity Manager, Parliamentary Advisor, Senior Planning Adviser and Team Manager.
+Whilst there he undertook a variety of roles including Land Agent, Publicity Manager, Parliamentary Advisor, Senior Planning Adviser and Team Manager.
 He has worked mainly in the south and southwest of England and has an excellent knowledge of its wildlife and the challenges that faces it.

-Gwil is also developing the concept of Wildlife Havens which is a radical idea to reverse the decline of wildlife in the countryside.
+Gwil is also developing the concept of Wildlife Havens (“Pop Up Knepps”) a radical idea to reverse the decline of wildlife and habitats in the countryside by the limited rewilding of pockets of land across an area over a 15 years cycle.